3D Brain and Heart Volume Generative Models: A Survey: 3D Brain and Heart Applications of Generative Models

 \subsection{Unconditional Synthesis}

 The most straightforward application of generative models for 3D medical imaging is unconditional synthesis.
-By capturing the real data distributions of the 3D medical volumes, high-quality synthesized images can be generated for downstream tasks such as tumor prediction~\cite{ref:tumor_prediction} and Alzheimer’s disease diagnosis~\cite{ref:3DCapsNet,ref:Lin_crossmodality}.
-By utilizing simulated images, the data-deficit and imbalance issues~\cite{ref:imbalance} caused by the limitations of medical image collection (e.g., privacy, ethics, required data annotation expertise, financial, etc.) can be addressed.
-3D medical imaging relies more on image synthesis than 2D medical imaging.
+By accurately representing the real data distributions of 3D medical volumes, synthesized images of high quality can be produced for downstream tasks such as tumor prediction~\cite{ref:tumor_prediction} and Alzheimer's disease diagnosis~\cite{ref:3DCapsNet,ref:Lin_crossmodality}.
+These simulated images can help mitigate two major challenges in data collection: (1) data deficit, which arises from the need for specialized annotation, privacy concerns, and financial constraints, and (2) data imbalance in terms of attributes like health status, age, race, and skin color.
+Compared to 2D medical imaging, 3D medical imaging places a greater emphasis on the utility of synthesized images.
 The number of 3D volume images in existing medical datasets ranges from hundreds~\cite{ref:med3d} to thousands~\cite{ref:3d_stylegan}, which is not enough to train a reliable deep diagnosis model for clinical use.
 With the rapid development of generative models for natural images, a number of successful architectures have been modified for 3D medical volume synthesis, e.g., VAE~\cite{ref:VAE}, Progressive GAN~\cite{ref:progressiveGAN}, StyleGAN~\cite{ref:stylegan2}, $\alpha$-GAN, etc. There are a number of publications that describe unconditional synthesis, as shown in Table~\ref{tab:uncond_synthesis}.